 - romaine lettuce

 - Slice bread in half, lengthwise.
-Spread each side with chipotle mayo.
+Spread one side with mayonnaise and the other with mustard.

 - Top the bottom half of the bread with a layer of each lettuce, swiss cheese, turkey, ham, and roast beef.
 On the top half, top with a layer of each tomatoes and Colby jack cheese (and more lettuce if desired).
 Flip the top half over on top of the bottom half of the sandwich.

 - Slice into individual portions.
 Serve with potato chips and pickles.